Learning Maono Link Software

 Monitor Output

 By default, the headphone monitor outputs a blend of computer audio and microphone input.
 In different creative scenes, adjust your monitoring settings accordingly.
 Check/Uncheck devices to control which audio sources are route to your headphones.
-For guidance, click the "?" icon beside "Monitor Output" for tips.
+For guidance, select the "?" icon beside "Monitor Output" for tips.

 How to Set Up Monitor Output